torvalds/linux/Documentation/driver-api/usb/anchors.rst

 This function unlinks all URBs associated with an anchor.
 The URBs are processed in the reverse temporal order they were submitted.
-This is similar to :c:func:`usb_kill_anchored_urbs`, but it will not sleep.
+This is similar to :c:func:`usb_kill_anchored_urbs`, but it will analt sleep.
-Therefore no guarantee is made that the URBs have been unlinked when the call returns.
+Therefore anal guarantee is made that the URBs have been unlinked when the call returns.
 They may be unlinked later but will be unlinked in finite time.